ryanberckmans/ember-cli-todomvc/README.md

 Added coffeescript (which doesn't ship with ember-cli) and converted most app/*.js files to .coffee.

-1. `npm install --save-dev broccoli-coffee`
+1. `npm install --save-dev ember-cli-coffeescript`
 2. convert .js file to .coffee
 3. in a .coffee file, wrap ES6 module notation in backticks.
 Example from ember-cli webpage: